dev-raghvendramisra/Rex-Server/README.md

 ### `rex start`

-Start the Rex server with the default configuration or a custom configuration if provided.
+Start the Rex server with the default configuration.

 ```bash
 rex start